haiderqal/data-dash/data-dashboard/README.md

  Clean, modern styling with custom CSS

  Smooth hover animations and responsive layout
+ - [X] **Clicking on an item in the list view displays more details about it**
+  - Clicking on an item in the dashboard list navigates to a detail view for that item
+  - Detail view includes extra information about the item not included in the dashboard view
+  - The same sidebar is displayed in detail view as in dashboard view
+  - *To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.*
+- [X] **Each detail view of an item has a direct, unique URL link to that item’s detail view page**
+  -  *To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.*
+- [X] **The app includes at least two unique charts developed using the fetched data that tell an interesting story**
+  - At least two charts should be incorporated into the dashboard view of the site
+  - Each chart should describe a different aspect of the dataset

 Video Walkthrough
 Here's a walkthrough of implemented user stories:

 <img src="./web102datav1.gif" title="Video Walkthrough" width="600" alt="Video Walkthrough" />
 GIF created with LiceCAP

 Notes
 Some challenges I encountered: